New England Results of the 2014 National Air Toxics Assessment

-In December of 2015, EPA released the results of the 2011 National Scale Air Toxics Assessment (NATA).
+In August 2018, EPA released the results of the 2014 National Scale Air Toxics Assessment (NATA).
 EPA utilized its air emission inventory complemented with state data to model ambient concentration estimates for 180 hazardous air pollutants, plus diesel particulate matter.
 In this assessment, EPA estimated people's exposure to air toxics to characterize public health risks.
 NATA is a screening tool, intended to help EPA, and state, local and tribal air agencies determine if areas, pollutants or types of pollution sources need to be examined further to better understand risks to public health.

 Coordination with States and Tribes

-EPA Region 1 coordinated with the states, tribal governments and the Northeast States for Coordinated Air Use Management (NESCAUM) Air Toxics and Public Health Subcommittee to review the results of NATA and quality assure the data prior to releasing the data to the public.
-The results of the NATA are dependent on this close, cooperative interaction to develop and refine the 2011 air toxics inventory.
+EPA Region 1 coordinated with the states, tribal governments and the Northeast States for Coordinated Air Use Management (NESCAUM) Air Toxics and Public Health Committee to review the results of NATA and quality assure the data prior to releasing the data to the public.
+The results of the NATA are dependent on this close, cooperative interaction to develop and refine the 2014 air toxics inventory.